Prendem/Conways-Game-of-Life/README.md

 # Conways-Game-of-Life
-Conway's gane of life was devised in 1970 by mathematician John Conway.
-It is a "zero-player game" where the user specifies the innitial conditions and a simulation is left to run according to a series of rules.
+Conway's game of life was devised in 1970 by mathematician John Conway.
+It is a "zero-player game" where the user specifies the initial conditions and a simulation is left to run according to a series of rules.
 The user is presented with a grid of cells and specifies which cells will begin as "alive" represented here by a "0", with "dead" cells represented by a ".", once the simulation starts the grid is updated every generation according to the following rules: